How to build an IT resiliency plan for your business

 • If you outsource any aspect of your business, who do you share data with, and how is that protected?

-• If you have employees, what data have you collected that you’re obligated to protect, such as healthcare information and bank account information for direct deposit of paychecks?
+• What data have you collected from employees that you’re obligated to protect, such as healthcare information and bank account information for direct deposit of paychecks?

+• What is the most critical infrastructure at your organization?
+What would you do if it was severely damaged?
+(Consider secure computer rooms, hardware, service connectivity, or data.)
 Take an inventory of the systems your organization relies upon.
 Knowing the computers, devices, and software you have is necessary for insurance purposes in the case of disaster.
-This information is also helpful if your organization’s operating system or application is compromised.
+You can also use this information to build contingency plans for shifting work to another area when needed.

 2. Protect